 Don’t Let Halloween Candy Play a Trick on Your Diet

-Leave no trace.
-If your overestimate the amount of visitors you’ll receive on your doorstep on Halloween night, don’t hold on to the candy!
-Start passing out two pieces of candy at a time to deplete your resources so that you won’t be left with too much candy once trick-or-treaters stop arriving.
-Doing so would mean having these treats around the house for possibly even weeks and it could negatively impact the success of your diet.
+If you overestimated a headcount or the trick-or-treaters came in short this year, do not hold onto the candy!
+Start passing out two (or even three) pieces of candy at a time to deplete your resources, ultimately lessening the number of treats around the house.
 If you are left with any candy, find another way to get rid of it.
-For example, take it to work or send it to school with a child to give to his teacher so that they may have it to pass out as an occasional reward for a job well done on homework assignments.
+For example, take it to work or send it to school with your child.
+They can then give to their teacher, as they can pass out as an occasional reward for a job well done on homework assignments.

 Treats are not always designated to candy...
 And with your body primed and equipped to be active, let it be!
 To continue enjoying the Halloween fun, ditch the gym for these Halloween-inspired exercises and joining your kids for a walk around the neighborhood as they trick-or-treat.
 Treating your body to exercise and nourishing food can not only beat a candy craving, but elevate your mood!